Generation of off-critical zeros for hypercubic Epstein zeta-functions: Singular expansion around critical edge zeros

 where the prefactor sign $\pm$ specifies the up and down branches of the plot $\rho_y(d)$.
-The leading (singular) term is given by the first two terms on the rhs of (\ref{equ}), $\alpha \Delta d + \gamma (\Delta\rho_y)^2 = 0$.
-Notice that $-\alpha/\gamma$ must be a positive number to get a real solution for $\rho_y(d)$, and for the studied left edge points it really is so.
-A similar singularity with exponent $\frac{1}{2}$ occurs for the order parameter in critical phenomena of statistical systems at the second-order phase transition within the so-called mean-field approach \cite{Baxter,Samaj}.
+Notice that $-\alpha/\gamma$ must be a positive number to get a real solution for $\rho_y(d)$ and our numerical calculations confirm that for all studied left edge points it really is so.
+Singular relations of type (\ref{singular}) with exponent $\frac{1}{2}$ occur also for the order parameter in critical phenomena of statistical systems at the second-order phase transition within the so-called mean-field approach \cite{Baxter82,Samaj13}.
+The next order of the expansion of $\Delta\rho_y$ in $\Delta d$ follows from Eq. (\ref{equ}) by considering two additional terms of the order $(\Delta d)^{3/2}$.
+Adding a term $c \Delta d$ to the formula for $\Delta \rho_y$ in (\ref{singular}) and expanding all functions up to the order $(\Delta d)^{3/2}$ fixes $c$ as follows $2\gamma c = \beta - \alpha \delta/\gamma$.
+We conclude that

-A similar analysis can be made for right edge zeros, to keep the parameter $\Delta d$ positive (negative) from the side of critical (off-critical) zeros it must be defined as $\Delta d = d^*-d$.
+A similar analysis can be made for right edge zeros.